-Risks Uncontrolled Risk Controls Controlled
+Risks Uncontrolled Risk Controls Controlled Risk

-If the council fails to make good use of risk management processes, it is likely there will be ignorance of the exposure to risks that can carry damaging impacts to the council and Risk high Risks are reviewed by risk owners, Senior Leadership Team and members.
-The audit and performance review panel provides a mechanism for scrutiny of the process.
-This structure provides a robust framework for Risk low
+management Management

+processes, it is Team and

+likely there will be members.
+The

+ignorance of the audit and

+exposure to risks performance

+that can carry review panel

+damaging provides a

+impacts to the mechanism for

+council and scrutiny of the

+residents. (risk process.
+This

+register ref: structure provides

+IRM0003) a robust

+, framework for

-residents. managing risk.
+managing risk.

-7. POTENTIAL IMPACTS
+7 POTENTIAL IMPACTS